phiphiphi31/VideoTrack/README.md

 # VideoTrack: Learning to Track Objects via Video Transformer

-## Authors: Fei Xie, Lei Chu, Jiahao Li, Yan Lu and Chao Ma
+### Fei Xie, Lei Chu, Jiahao Li, Yan Lu and Chao Ma

 ### This work was done when Fei Xie was an intern at Microsoft Research Asia